 Moonshine and Valentine 结爱·千岁大人的初恋 is a drama that came together so beautifully.
-I find it interesting to read about the making of the drama, and it’s lucky that the production team has been very vocal in sharing their thoughts through their interviews and social media posts.
+I find it interesting to read about the making of the drama.
+Luckily, the production team has been very open in their interviews and social media posts.

 1. It’s meant to be a short drama with 24 episodes + 1 spinoff.

-According to Director Leste Chen, his personal preference would be to cut the drama to 20 episodes because shorter dramas help tell a richer story rather than one that’s stretched out with uninteresting narrative.
+According to Director Leste Chen, his personal preference would be to cut the drama to 20 episodes.
+For him, shorter dramas help tell a richer story rather than one that’s stretched out with uninteresting narrative.

 2. While the story is set in China, all of the scenes were filmed in Thailand.